Table

 Use a table when:

-• The information you want to display fits into a structured, tabular format (in other words, has distinct rows and columns).
+• The information you want to display fits into a structured, tabular format (distinct rows and columns).

 Use a data list when:

-• The information you want to display cannot easily be organized into columns, or data is less structured.
+• The information you want to display cannot easily be organized into columns, or the data needs more formatting than traditional tables.

 When to use accordions vs. tree tables vs. tree views